NikoIcardo/markdown-to-chicago/main-content-processed.md

 >
 > “Delusional disorder in the DSM-5 is described as an inaccurate interpretation of external reality despite evidence on the contrary; the belief is incongruent with one’s culture or subculture.”

-Additionally, per [Greg Edgreen’s testimony](https://www.congress.gov/118/meeting/house/117249/witnesses/HHRG-118-HM05-Wstate-EdgreenG-20240508.pdf)[\[24\]](#bib-24) at the House Havana Attack Hearing the victims of the discussed Moscow Embassy attacks that occurred from the 1950’s to the 1970’s were accused of being delusional as well:
+Additionally, per [Greg Edgreen’s testimony](https://www.congress.gov/118/meeting/house/117249/witnesses/HHRG-118-HM05-Wstate-EdgreenG-20240508.pdf) at the House Havana Attack Hearing the victims of the discussed Moscow Embassy attacks that occurred from the 1950’s to the 1970’s were accused of being delusional as well:[\[24\]](#bib-24)

 > “Again, the survivors were accused of mass hysteria and told nothing about the causes of their symptoms, until the government finally informed the staff in 1976 at a confidential meeting.”